-Softphone - a portmanteau for software telephone.
+A portmanteau for a software telephone.
 It is a desktop computer software or a mobile app that duplicates the functions of a physical VoIP telephone, allowing users to make and receive calls over any Internet connection and enjoy many additional communication features.
-Besides its mobility advantages over an hardware telephone, a softphone usually also benefits users with a more convenient interface and easier access to messages and call logs.
+Besides its mobility advantages over a hardware telephone, a softphone usually also benefits users with a more convenient interface and easier access to messages and call logs.

-Telebroad's TeleConsole provides sotphone functionality and is available in both web and mobile versions.
+Telebroad's TeleConsole provides a softphone functionality and is available in web, mobile, and PC versions.
 If you prefer to use a 3rd party softphone refer to this article about how to connect it to your Telebroad phone number.

-SMS - stands for Short Message Service and is a synonymous term for text messaging.
-It is a technology that allows to sending text messages to and from mobile phone or VoIP platforms that supports it.
-Defined in the 1985, the SMS protocol allows for messages with up to 160 characters.
+SMS stands for Short Message Service and is a synonymous term for text messaging.
+It is a technology for sending text messages to and from mobile phones or VoIP platforms that supports it.
+Defined in 1985, the SMS protocol allows for messages with up to 160 characters.
 Longer messages are spit into several messages with a total limit of 1600 characters.
 See also MMS.

-TDM - Time-Division Multiplexing is a traditional telephone technology that allows simultaneous transmitting and receiving of multiple data sources over one signal.
+Time-Division Multiplexing is a traditional telephone technology that allows the simultaneous transmission and receiving of multiple data sources over one signal.
 It works by splitting the signal into multiple short segments.
 Each segment carries information from a different source.
 The relevant segments to each source are assembled together at the receiving end.
-While TDM offers good reliablity and call quality it still requires dedicated physical phone lines.
+While TDM offers good reliability and call quality it still requires dedicated physical phone lines.
 It has been steadily replaced in many organizations with VoIP which is cheaper, more mobile, and much more adaptable to various business needs.

 If you are considering a switch from TDM to VoIP, Telebroad will help you keep your existing numbers and ensure the transition is as seamless as possible.
 There is no hardware installation required.
 SIP phones are optional or you can handle all your communication from computers or mobile devices using the TeleConsole.
-It is possible you may need to change your router to one which is VoIP compatible, but in many cases software adjustments to the router are possible.
+You may need to change your router to one which is VoIP compatible, but in many cases software adjustments to your existing router are possible.
 The entire system will run on your existing broadband connection.